 - Envira Gallery is a simple, drag-and-drop plugin for image administration.
 It is focused on your website optimization and its performance, therefore keeping it responsive and mobile-friendly.
 In the meantime, you get basic features and a lot of help with image arrangement.

 - Photo Gallery by 10Web already has over 350 thousand downloads on WordPress, making it one of the top choices among this platform’s users.
-It has many options to give and is user-friendly, with frequent updates and a very simple navigation.
+It has many options to give and is user-friendly, with frequent updates and very simple navigation.

 - Responsive Lightbox & Gallery is the third very popular option with, once again, over 350 thousand downloads.
 The free version is mostly automated, but there are advanced, paid solutions you can try, too.